K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 1. Click repository name to check the contributor authority from the repository list.
 ![019]

-2. Contributor's list can be checked by clicking “Contributor” loacted at the right side of repository details tab.
+2. Contributor's list can be checked by clicking “Contributor” located at the right side of repository details tab.
 Contributor can be searched with the conditions of three following combobox:  “Contributor ID search”, “All/View/Modify", or “All/Use/Stop”.
 ![020]